Criminal liability arising from workplace obligations international guide

 UK

-I am a senior associate in our Employment practice in London, specialising in both contentious and non-contentious employment law matters.
+I am a Legal Director in our Employment practice in London, specialising in both contentious and non-contentious employment law matters.
 I am part of the International HR Services team.

 When working with international clients, we find that they are often very well attuned to the different employment law obligations that apply in their locations.
 While the specific rights available to employees do vary widely, there is a lot of common ground.